splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 #.
 Verifies that the ``span.kind`` of the referring span is equal to ``CLIENT``.
 #.
 To ensure that the ``peer.service`` is an HTTP service the following logic is applied:
     #.
-If ``peer.service`` exists, checks that 1 or more of following also exist:
+If ``peer.service`` exists and 1 or more of following also exist, the service name is extracted from ``peer.service``.
         #. ``http.host``
         #. ``http.url`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``url.full`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
         #. ``net.peer.name`` in libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower or ``server.address`` in libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher
 #.
-Looks for the service name in the following tags, in this order:
+If, step 2 is not true, looks for the service name in the following tags, in order.
+If any of these tags are found, infers the service name from the first appearing tag.
+If none of these tags are found, the span is not considered related to an inferred HTTP service.
     #. ``http.host``: host name extracted as-is
     #. ``peer.hostname``: host name extracted as-is
     #. ``peer.address``: host name is extracted from the URL
     #.
 For libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower, host name is extracted from ``http.url``.
 For libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher, host name is extracted from ``url.full``.
     #.
 For libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower, host name extracted as-is from ``net.peer.name``.
 For libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher, host name is extracted from ``server.address``.
-#.
-If any of these tags are found, infers the service name from the first appearing tag.
-If none of these tags are found, the span is not considered related to an inferred HTTP service.

 .. note:: To reduce noise in the service map and managing cardinality, Splunk APM excludes services without a host name or that use their IP address as host name.
 If you need to turn on IP addresses, contact your sales representative.